-Boulangerie 113’s owners, Bianca and Ashley Heffernan believe the perfect loaf of bread takes patience, passion and time – 36 hours, to be exact.
-Their traditional sourdough method takes days to prepare and includes an 18-hour fermentation.
+At Boulangerie 113, the belief is that the perfect loaf of bread takes patience, passion and time – 36 hours, to be exact.
+Its traditional sourdough method takes days to prepare and includes an 18-hour fermentation.

 The dense sourdough may be the bakery’s forte, but customers also travel for ciabatta, baguettes, dark rye rolls and brioche.